top of page

 After the passing of Mathias and Frances (who died 11 days apart) in 1943, Otto and Beth Schauf purchased the family farm.
 They continued working the farmstead while raising their family on the farm until 1958 when Otto developed health problems.
 Out of obligation, their oldest son, Richard (Dick) Schauf returned from college to carry on the heritage of the family farm.

-On March 15, 2011 an era ended.....the farm auctioned the herd and several pieces of equipment.
+On March 15, 2011, an era ended when the difficult decision was made to retire.
+The herd was auctioned off and several pieces of equipment were sold; ending generations of farming.
 As the focus shifted to how to continue on with the Schauf farm heritage, an LLC was formed in 2014 with Greg Schauf (President) and his four siblings.

 bottom of page